MartinLovecky/staradventure/README.md

 - EMAIL_PORT = 587
 - EKEY = $enc->generateKey();
 - RECAPTCHA = ""
+- CSRFKEY = ""

 inside public directory is sql dir for all necessary DB tables

 # Important
-you need also creare these files / folders [compiles, public, img, .htaccess, .gitignore]
+you need creare these folders in root:  compiles, public/img, .htaccess

 and run in terminal
 ```bash